Gregory Malenko: Educational and social activities

 Since 2016, Malenko has collaborated with the Kyiv-Mohyla Business School as an invited expert, delivering lectures on topics such as "SERM & SMRM — Reputation Management in Search Engines and Social Media."
 He has also written for publications like AIN, Ukrainska Pravda', MMR, and others.

 In 2017, he founded the Darnychany foundation to support elderly individuals, people with disabilities, and orphans.
 In May 2022, the foundation launched the "Ukraine — A Great Family" project to aid large families affected by the Russo-Ukrainian War.

 In 2021, Malenko established the NGO "Sribnyi Kil Park" and initiated the creation of a 7.54-hectare park around Sribnyi Kil Lake in Kyiv's Darnytskyi District.
 Construction began in 2023 and is planned in six stages.

 Following the Russian invasion of Ukraine on February 24, 2022, Malenko volunteered to support territorial defense battalions in Kyiv.
 In June 2022, he advocated revoking Minsk’s status as Kyiv’s sister city.
 In September 2022, he called on the international IT community to implement mandatory screening for Russian IT specialists.

-In December 2023 Malenko, was awarded the honorary military medal "Cross of Support" First Class for contributions to supporting the Ukrainian Armed Forces, an effort spearheaded by the charitable foundation "Darnychany," which he has led since 2017.
-In December 2024, he was awarded Medal “For Assistance to the Armed Forces of Ukraine”.